-- The last day of attendance if you fail to return from an approved leave of absence.
+- The official starting date of an approved leave of absence if you fail to return from an approved leave of absence.

 - In the event of a medical withdrawal, the withdrawal date is the date indicated by the physician that you were unable to participate in academic activities

 - If you do not provide official notification of withdrawal your calculation will be determined using the midpoint of the payment period or period of enrollment or the last date of an academically related activity in which you participated.

 Remember that this date is only for the purposes of the Federal aid recalculation.
 If you provide notification of intent to withdraw, the date of the notification will not be used in possible fee refund determination or recorded as your official withdrawal date by the Academy.

 The first step is to determine the date you began the withdrawal process.
 Based on available information, we use the withdrawal date described above.

 Based on your withdrawal date, we then determine the percentage of the semester you attended by dividing the number of days attended by the number of days in the semester.
 This percentage is then applied to the aid disbursed or that could have been disbursed to determine the amount you earned.

 If the amount of student aid funding disbursed to you is greater than the amount you earned, then unearned funds will be returned to the US Department of Education.
 This may include a return of the funds you have received for living expenses.
 If the return of student aid funding results in a tuition balance, you will be required to repay this balance.
 If the Return to Title IV calculation determines that you are required to return some of the funds that you received directly to the US Department of Education, you will be responsible for paying this amount.